Hybrid Search

 - Vector search alone captures semantic similarity, but can rank irrelevant results highly if the embedding space is noisy or the query is ambiguous.

-Use hybrid search when your data has both structured text fields (titles, descriptions, tags) and embedding vectors, and you want queries to benefit from both signals.
+Use hybrid search when your data has both structured text fields and embedding vectors, and you want queries to benefit from both signals.

 Schema setup